charlesaraya/pokedex-go/README.md

 - `visit <location-area>`: Visits a given location area in the Pokémon world.
 - `explore <location-area>`: Lists all Pokémon that live in a given location area.

-### Catch Pokémon
+### Encounter and Catch Pokémon
+ - `encounter`: Encounters a random Pokémon in the area based on their encounter chance.
+You can call `catch`right away (without Pokémon name) before it escapes.
- - `catch <pokemon>`: Attempts to catch a Pokémon by name using a simulated Pokéball throw.
-Successful catches add the Pokémon to your personal Pokédex.
+ - `catch [<pokemon>]`: Attempts to catch a Pokémon by name using a simulated Pokéball throw.
+Successful catches will add the Pokémon to your personal Pokédex.

 ### Inspect Your Pokémon
 - `inspect <pokemon>`: View details (name, height, weight, stats, types) for any Pokémon you've successfully caught.